karma-coin/karmachain/docs/run-a-validator.md

 You need to tell the chain your Session keys by signing and submitting an extrinsic.
 This is what associates your validator with your Controller account.

-Go to `Staking > Account Actions`, and click "Set Session Key" on the bonding account you generated earlier.
-Enter the output from author_rotateKeys in the field and click "Set Session Key".
+Go to `Staking > Account Actions`, and click `Set Session Key` on the bonding account you generated earlier.
+Enter the output from author_rotateKeys in the field and click `Set Session Key`.

 ![setKeys](./images/run-a-validator/set-session-key.png)

 ## Validating

-The "reward commission percentage" is the commission percentage that you can declare against your validator's rewards.
+The `reward commission percentage` is the commission percentage that you can declare against your validator's rewards.
 This is the rate that your validator will be commissioned with.

 Payment preferences - You can specify the percentage of the rewards that will get paid to you.
 The remaining will be split among your nominators.